openshift/enhancements/enhancements/storage/csi-driver-operator-merge.md

    almost identical, so they can share the same code.
 Individual operators will still have enough flexibility to run extra library-go style controllers, e.g. to install a separate Deployment for a webhook, sync Secret from a different namespace or change the Secret format to be usable by a CSI driver.
 1. We do not want to disrupt CI / nightlies.
-See "Building and shipping the operators" section how, otgether with ART team, we plan to switch building of the images from the old repository to openshift/csi-operator.
+See "Building and shipping the operators" section how, together with ART team, we plan to switch building of the images from the old repository to openshift/csi-operator.

 We want to keep existing behavior of the CSI driver operators as much as possible:

 * All operators will use the same leader election locks as before.